technomalogical/cony/README.markdown

 Now you have server up and running.
 It binds to the localhost:8080 by default.
 Open the <http://localhost:8080> in your browser to see the help.

+You can configure Cony by editing the top of "cony.py" and looking for the "SERVER_*" entries.
+These can be adjusted to change the port, change what interface is bound to (use '' to bind to all interfaces).

+You can also configure CGI or WSGI modes if you want to integrate this into an existing web server such as Apache.

+### Apache CGI

+Create "local_settings.py" which contains:

+    SERVER_MODE = 'CGI'

+In your Apache configuration, add:

+    ScriptAlias /cony/ /path/to/cony.py

+Re-start Apache and you should now be able to use "http://servername/cony/?s=%s" as the Cony URL in your browser configuration.

+### Apache WSGI

+Create "local_settings.py" which contains:

+    SERVER_MODE = 'WSGI'

+Install mod_wsgi ("apt-get install libapache2-mod-wsgi" or "yum install mod_wsgi").

+In your Apache configuration, add:

+    WSGIPythonPath /path/to/cony/directory
+    WSGIScriptAlias /cony/ /path/to/cony/directory/cony.py

+Re-start Apache and you should now be able to use "http://servername/cony/?s=%s" as the Cony URL in your browser configuration.

 Browser Configuration
 ---------------------